sgorgun/delegates-and-lambdas/README.md

 - Implement the generic `CombinePredicates` method which allows to combine several predicate conditions using the logical AND operation (&&).

 </details>

+The detailed explanations of the task are provided in the XML-comments for the methods and in test cases of unit tests.
+- Build a solution in Visual Studio.
+Make sure there are no compiler errors and warnings, fix these issues, and rebuild the solution.
+- Run all unit tests with Visual Studio and make sure there are no failed unit tests.
+Fix your code to make all tests GREEN.
+- Review all your changes in the codebase before staging the changes and creating a commit.
+- Stage your changes, create a commit, and publish your changes to the remote repository.